AdobeDocs/analytics.en/help/analyze/mobile-app/create-scorecard.md

 To create the Scorecard, you need to do the following:

 1. Access the [!UICONTROL Blank Mobile Scorecard] template.
-2. Configure the Scorecard with data and save it.
+2. Configure the scorecard with data and save it.

 ## Access the [!UICONTROL Blank Mobile Scorecard] template